 This organization's goal is to encourage partnerships among citizens, business, scientists, and professionals in order to further the management and protection of lakes and reservoirs.
 Nice bookstore and publications list.

-For those of you interested in environmental monitoring, this is a wonderful example of a national volunteer lake monitoring progr
+For those of you interested in environmental monitoring and citizen science, this is a wonderful example of a national volunteer lake monitoring program that collects some important data that would be hard to obtain through other methods.